 - Limit the tables to four rows/columns for readability.
 Sacrifice content for legibility.
 Many large tables can be displayed more effectively as a graph.

 - Don’t put many curves on a graphical display; busy graphical displays are hard to read.
 Also, label your graphs clearly with big, readable type.

 - Use easily read fonts.
-Simple sans serif fonts such as Arial are easier to read than fancier ones like Times Roman or Monotype Corsiva.
+Simple sans serif fonts such as Arial are easier to read than fancier ones like Times New Roman or Monotype Corsiva.
 Don’t use italic fonts.

 - Don’t fill up the slide.
 The peripheral material may not make it onto the display screen, especially the material on the bottom of a portrait-oriented transparency.

 - Identify the journal when you give references.
 Smith, Bcs96 clues the reader that the article is in a 1996 issue of Biometrics, and is much more useful than just Smith 1996.